-Of course, workplace stress is a year-round event – and often the stress carries medical consequences.
+Workplace stress is a common occurrence – and often the stress carries medical consequences.
 A report gathered by the American Heart Association, “Mental Health: A Workforce in Crisis,” found that 8,000 employees around the world die every year from medical conditions like strokes and heart attacks caused by job stress.
 (That figure doesn’t include the employees who survive their work-related strokes and heart attacks.)
-Workplace stress can also lead to gastrointestinal disorders, high blood pressure, opioid or alcohol abuse and other issues that can impact employee and company performance.
+Workplace stress can also lead to gastrointestinal disorders, high blood pressure, opioid or alcohol abuse, and other issues that can impact employee and company performance.

 Bringing Behavioral Care to Cubicles

 Companies have long tried to help their employees cope with personal issues and navigate challenges at work.
 To take the pressure off HR teams and cultivate a more engaged workforce, many have created Employee Assistance Programs (EAP).
 But some EAP programs only refer employees to community services, where they can wait months for assistance; Starbucks found that employees were often reluctant to reach out to their EAP – which led the company to “introduce emotional first aid” through sessions with clinical psychologists.

 Other organizations are also trying direct intervention by making behavioral care more accessible for their employees.
 Through virtual health, employees can access mental health screenings and self-assessment tools, lifestyle coaching, stress management training, therapy sessions, and follow-up care after receiving inpatient treatment for addiction or mental illness.

 Bringing telepsych into the workplace benefits both employees and companies in several ways: